The Flatmans in Brazil and South Sudan

-Tim, Hannah and Rita Flatman are Latin Link missionaries serving in Brazil and South Sudan.
+Tim, Hannah, Rita and Moses Flatman are Latin Link missionaries serving in Brazil and South Sudan.
 St John’s supports their work through giving and prayer.
 They are one of a number of charities supported by St John’s via the mission partnership team.

 Their work in Brazil